cisagov/ScubaGear/README.md

 Create Powershell Session is failed using OAuth
 ```

 If you see this error message it means that you are running a version of the ExchangeOnlineManagement PowerShell module less than Version 3.2.
 The automation relies on the Microsoft Security & Compliance PowerShell environment for Defender information.
 Security & Compliance PowerShell connections, unlike other services used by the ExchangeOnlineManagement module, once required basic authentication to be enabled.
 As of June 2023, Microsoft has [deprecated Remote PowerShell for Exchange Online and Security & Compliance PowerShell](https://techcommunity.microsoft.com/t5/exchange-team-blog/announcing-deprecation-of-remote-powershell-rps-protocol-in/ba-p/3695597).
-To resolve this error, you should run the `.\SetUp.ps1` script to install the latest ExchangeOnlineManagement module version.
+To resolve this error, you should run the `Initialize-SCuBA` cmdlet to install the latest ExchangeOnlineManagement module version.

 ### Exchange Online maximum connections error
 If when running the tool against Exchange Online, you see the error below in the Powershell window, follow the instructions in this section.